 He is a member of BMI (Broadcast Music Incorporated).

 He is mentioned as a notable alumist of the New England Conservatory of Music by thebestschools.org.

 Dr. Hoffman received degrees in Composition from Brandeis University (Ph.D.
 1993), the New England Conservatory of Music (M.M.
 1984), and The Boston Conservatory (B.M.
 Cum Laude 1981).
 His teachers included Pulitzer Prize-winning composer Yehudi Wyner, Martin Boykan, the late Harold Shapero, the late Arthur Berger, Chris Rozť, Larry Alan Smith and the late Hugo Norden.

 Dr. Hoffman is always interested in discussing commissions to compose new works.
 Please e-mail your requests.

-Choral, vocal, keyboard, chamber and orchestral compositions published by Ione Press, a division of ECS Publishing, Boston, Massachusetts; chamber work published by Fatrock Ink, Music Publishers, Los Angeles, California; choral composition published by Oxford University Press, New York / London.
+Numerous choral, vocal, keyboard, chamber and orchestral compositions published by Ione Press and Highgate Press, divisions of ECS Publishing, Framingham, Massachusetts/Fenton, Missouri; chamber works published by Fatrock Ink, Music Publishers, Los Angeles, California; choral composition published by Oxford University Press, New York / London.